| 1. What is E-Commerce? The following are various definitions of E-commerce which refers

 instruments like computers and the Internet.
 This enables an LGU to address

 the increasing demand for speed, accuracy security and authenticity of transactions.
+3. What is the E-commerce Law?
+The Electronic Commerce Act of 2000 (Republic Act No. 8792),

 signed into law June 14, 2002, provides for the recognition and use of electronic